 The Utica University Occupational Therapy program has been approved by the New York State Education Department.
-The entry level doctorate program is fully accredited by ACOTE, which is located at 7501 Wisconsin Avenue, Suite 510E, Bethesda, MD 20814.
-ACOTE's telephone number is (301)652-6611 and its Web site is www.acoteonline.org.
+It is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 7501 Wisconsin Avenue, Suite 510E,Bethesda, MD 20814 ACOTE's telephone number, c/o AOTA, is (301) 652-6611 and its Web site is www.acoteonline.org.

 Students are expected to be members of the AOTA.
-Evidence of membership status will be collected in the fall of each academic year.
+Evidence of membership status will be uploaded to Exxat in the fall of each academic year.